lmweber/snp-dmx-cancer/README.md

 - [alternative](alternative/): scripts for alternative tools that were not used in the final workflow, which may be useful in the future (e.g. `salmon alevin` instead of `Cell Ranger`)
 - [download_EGA/](download_EGA/): script to download data files for lung adenocarcinoma dataset from European Genome-phenome Archive (EGA) (requires access to the controlled access data repository)
-- [filter_vcf/](filter_vcf/): script to filter 1000 Genomes Project genotype VCF file to retain only SNPs in 3' untranslated region (UTR), for much faster runtime
+- [filter_vcf/](filter_vcf/): script to filter 1000 Genomes Project genotype VCF file to retain only SNPs in 3' untranslated region (UTR), for faster runtime
 - [genotype/](genotype/): scripts to run different options of tools to generate custom genotype VCF file, including from matched bulk RNA-seq samples (using either `bcftools` or `cellSNP`), or directly from single-cell RNA-seq samples (using `cellSNP`)